bcgsc/rsemreport/README.md

 # Description
-`rsem_report` is a web app for monitoring the analysis progress of [`rsem_pipeline`](https://github.com/bcgsc/rsem_pipeline "url to rsem_pipeline")
+`rsemreport` is a web app for monitoring the analysis progress of [`rsem_pipeline`](https://github.com/bcgsc/rsem_pipeline "url to rsem_pipeline")